 Political sagacity is not cumulative.
 A great civilization, such as classico-Christian Europe, is safe only insofar as its incumbent leaders are both educated in history and free from the narcissistic desire to imagine their bronze avatars lolling in public squares.
 European leaders of our era appear to have inherited nothing from their Continent’s vast historical experience: instead, they invented the European Commission, and talked to it as they might to an imaginary friend.

 What does accumulate and constantly re-synthesize itself through the passage of time is the high culture of a civilization.
 The Colombian writer Nicolás Gómez Dávila says somewhere that soul “emerges” in things that endure.
-Political correctness is inimical to high culture because of the former’s “normative frenzy” in pursuit of “equality”.
+Political correctness is inimical to high culture because of the former’s “normative frenzy” in pursuit of “equality”, to quote Lecourt.
 Egalitarianism attacks high culture — notably through the schools, mocking it with its own “pop” travesty.
 (Witness the loss of classical languages from the curriculum in France.)
 The hoisting of one travesty after another is seeing to it that when the neoliberal mist rises, little recognizable will be left of European civilization.
 The loss of Palmyra and Nimrud is both visceral and symbolic for Europe.
 The forces that destroyed them are exaggerated only in degree and modality, not in kind, relative to the western intelligentsia’s and nomenklatura’s much paler destructive enterprise.
 Ultimately, the result will be much the same.

 Dominique Lecourt is a French philosopher.
 Here, he talks with Alexis Feertchak about the mercurial menace of PC, in an extended interview for Le Figaro.